-Read all about Paula Temple below!
+Read all about Trevor Johnson below!

 Q1.
 What inspired you to pursue mathematics as a field of study?